 Summary: Take leashes from start line to finish line.

-Ring Steward (Bar Setter and Chute Straightener)
+Ring Steward (Bar Setter)

 Score Table